chanwitkepha/test-nextcloud-microk8s/README.md

+**Not suitable for Production Environment**

 This Repo is for use in my test and practising Kubernetes via MicroK8S.

-**Not suitable for Production Environment**
+I convert docker-compose.yml to K8S Manifest files (YAML) with Kompose Command.